Mary Church Terrell

 Mary Church Terrell is heralded as a prominent civil rights activist and suffragist in the late 19th and early 20th centuries.
 As one of the first Black women to earn a college degree, she dedicated her life to fighting against racism, sexism, and other forms of discrimination.
 Her legacy continues to inspire generations of women and people of color in the fight for justice and equality.

 Mary “Mollie” Eliza Church Terrell was born on September 23, 1863 in Memphis, Tennessee, just as the Civil War was coming to a close.
-In likeness to Ida B. Wells’ father James Wells, Terrell’s parents were the children of enslaved women and their white slaveholders, and neither was freed until the end of the Civil War (Parker 5).
-Both became business owners during the Reconstruction era.
-Terrell’s father, Robert Reed Church, fought an uphill battle as a businessman who successfully defied local regulations meant to constrain Black citizens, and became one of the South’s first Black millionaires (Michals).
-Louisa Ayres Church, her mother, owned a hair salon frequented by affluent residents of Memphis.
-Like the parents of Frances Watkins Harper and Ida B. Wells, Robert Church and Louisa Church valued a meaningful education for their children.
-She is credited with enrolling Terrell in the Antioch College Model School in Yellow Springs, Ohio, for her elementary and secondary education.
-Terrell later attended Oberlin College, where she earned her Bachelor’s degree and was one of the first Black women to graduate in 1884.
-She later earned a master’s degree in education from Columbia University.
+After being emancipated by the Emancipation Proclamation, Terrell’s parents became business owners during the Reconstruction era.
+Terrell’s father, Robert Reed Church, “was a successful businessman who became one of the South’s first Black millionaires” (Michals, par.
+2).
+Terrell’s mother, Louisa Ayres Church, also owned a profitable business—a hair salon frequented by affluent residents of Memphis.
+Like the parents of Frances E.W.
+Harper andIda B. Wells-Barnett, Robert and Louisa Church valued a meaningful education for their children, and enrolled Terrell in the Antioch College Model School in Yellow Springs, Ohio for her elementary and secondary education.
+Terrell later attended and graduated from Oberlin College, where she earned her bachelor’s degree in 1884, making her one of the first Black women to do so (Michals, par.
+2).
+She also obtained her Master’s degree in education at Oberlin (Michals, par.
+2).

 “1854 engraving, Antioch College at Yellow Springs, Ohio.
 It opened in 1852 and was founded by the Christian Connection.”